What’s the difference between an ocean liner and a cruise ship?

 Design

-Take a look at the Cunard Line.
+Let’s take a look at the Cunard Line.

-But Caronia was also built to withstand the tough North Atlantic route, having been originally intended as a running mate to Mauretania II (herself converted to cruising service in 1962).
+But Caronia could also withstand the tough North Atlantic weather.
+She’d been originally intended as a running mate to RMS Mauretania II, who herself became a cruise ship in 1962.
 The “Green Goddess” made regular transatlantic runs until 1959 when she became a fulltime cruise ship.
-To keep her competitive edge, Caronia was fully air conditioned in 1956 and had a large lido deck added in 1965.
-However, newer cruise ships were proving to be even more popular with passengers.
+To keep her competitive edge, Cunard gave Caronia air conditioning in 1956 and had a large lido deck added in 1965.
+However, newer cruise ships eventually proved more popular with passengers.
 Cunard eventually withdrew Caronia from service in 1967 and sold her the following year.

 In 2004, Queen Mary 2 debuted.
 Unlike its more recent ships, Cunard built her as an ocean liner (though she would also be used for cruising like QE2).
 The ship used 40% more steel than the average cruise ship in keeping with her intended regular transatlantic service.
 With Queen Elizabeth 2’s retirement in 2008, Queen Mary 2 has become known as the “Last Great Ocean Liner.”